What is MJ12bot doing on my site(s)?

 What happens to the crawled data?

 Crawled data (currently only a web graph of links) is added to the largest public backlinks search engine index that we maintain as a dedicated tool called Site Explorer.
-All webmasters can obtain full free data on backlinks by verifying ownership of their site - learn about your own backlinks from the extensive backlinks index.
+Learn about your own backlinks from the extensive backlinks index.

 My web host is blocking your bot, why?